 Potential Hazards and Risks During Northern California Fire Safety Cleanup

-Wildfire safety protocols have been executed way before fire season so Throughout California communities can remain proactive and potentially avoid massive wildfire damage.
+Wildfire safety protocols have been executed way before fire season so Northern California communities can remain proactive and potentially avoid massive wildfire damage.
 One of the most important things you can do as a homeowner is to remove and reduce vegetation on your properties – trees, brush, leaves, branches, pine needles, etc – so fire does not have as much fuel to continue burning.

 However, with vegetation clearing comes some risk.
 Making yourself aware of potential hazards as you begin cleaning up your property will ensure your personal safety as well as the safety of your home.
 There’s nothing worse than trying to accomplish a huge task and then being forced to stay inside due to an injury.